-Next week, the National Football League will begin its preseason, which will ultimately lead to the top two teams facing off in the Super Bowl.
-The year will start with 30 teams, each one hoping to at least reach the playoffs, and with some teams truly expecting to reach the Super Bowl.
-But only two will, and all of the others will watch from the stands or on TV.
+This week, the National Football League started its preseason, which will ultimately lead to the top two teams facing off in the Super Bowl.
+The season starts with 30 teams, each one hoping to at least reach the playoffs, and with some teams truly expecting to reach the Super Bowl.
+But only two will and all of the others will watch from the stands or on TV.

 Picture this scenario, though.
 Every team gets to play in the Super Bowl, and even if they lose, they still get the Lombardi Trophy that goes to the winner.
 Even teams that didn’t play hard or try hard to to be the winner.
 What would that trophy mean if that was the case?
 What if you didn’t even have referees and each team got to make up their own rules?
 How long would it be before fans stopped caring about professional football?

 We celebrate the winners because they worked the hardest, played the best and sacrificed the most on the way to winning the biggest prize in football.
 Whoever wins that game will have earned their place in football history because they did whatever it took to get to the top.